Zoom In Disparities in Healthcare LLM Q&A: Multilingual Wiki Health Care

-After cross-lingual extraction and alignment, we retained only bidirectionally matched facts: the intersection of the two directions for each language pair (e.g. en<->tr).
+\textbf{Selecting Relevant Facts} After cross-lingual extraction and alignment, we retained only bidirectionally matched facts: the intersection of the two directions for each language pair (e.g., EN $\leftrightarrow$ TR).
 Although the facts are atomic, InfoGap returns the aligned source sentences in both languages.
 We then located the paragraphs containing these sentences and matched each fact with its corresponding bilingual evidence.

 We observed that not all Wikipedia-derived facts are relevant to health information seekers (e.g., some facts are historical or highly technical).
-The examples of relevant/irrelevant facts are given in Table~\ref{tab:apprelexp}.
-To remove such content, we implemented a relevance filter.
+For instance, statements such as ``Vitamin C exhibits low/acute toxicity'' are relevant, whereas others like ``If a dog was sick, they would get better food'' are not..
+To remove irrelevant content, we implemented a relevance filter.
 As the corpus is large, running GPT-4o-mini over all facts would be time-consuming and costly.
-To lower inference cost while preserving quality, we distilled GPT-4o-mini’s judgments (and DeepSeek-R1~\cite{guo2025deepseek}’s for Chinese) into a smaller model.
+To lower inference cost while preserving quality, we distilled GPT-4o-mini’s judgments (and DeepSeek-R1~\cite{guo2025deepseek}’s for ZH) into a smaller model.

-To calibrate a shared understanding of the relevance task and design the prompt for labeling, we performed annotations.
-The annotators first labeled at least 25 English samples, with two annotators per sample.
+To calibrate task understanding and design the relevancy prompt, we performed annotations. \changemarker{First five authors} labeled \changemarker{initially} at least 25 EN samples, with two annotators per sample.
 We held regular discussions to refine the annotation guidelines.
 Inter-annotator agreement, measured by Krippendorff’s alpha~\cite{ford2004content} on a subset of 52 samples, was $\alpha=0.72$.
-Each annotator then labeled 50 samples in their respective language.
+Each \changemarker{of us} then labeled 50 samples in their respective language.
 The annotations form the test set for comparing the LLMs with transformer-based models across languages.
-Furthermore, we finalized the labeling prompt in English (given in Figure~\ref{appx:prompt_rel_classifier}).
-The native speakers translated it into the other languages.
+The finalized EN prompt was translated into other languages by native speakers.